ElizabethA01/Dice-Game/README.md

 ## Acknowledgements
-- This project was based on [The Complete 2022 Web Development Bootcamp] https://www.udemy.com/course/the-complete-web-development-bootcamp/
+- This project was inspired by [The Complete 2022 Web Development Bootcamp] https://www.udemy.com/course/the-complete-web-development-bootcamp/